Crime (TV series): Broadcast

 The first series premiered on BritBox on 18 November 2021.

-The second series will be shown in the UK on ITVX with the first series becoming available via ITVX in 2023.
+The second series premiered on ITVX on 21 September 2023, and the first series become available via ITVX in 2023.

 Reception

 Critical response

 Anita Singh in The Daily Telegraph described the performance of Scott as "lifting" the police procedural "out of the ordinary" by delivering "every line with a burning intensity" that still "manages at the same time to convey the character's emotional fragility, and the toll that his job is taking".
 Lucy Mangan in The Guardian was less effusive, but said that Welsh "pushed the limits of what we normally see from the troubled detective at the centre of such shows".
 Carol Midgely in The Times said "I thought it was terrific, give or take the odd daft scene" and "few writers could write about such horror and still make it funny".

 Accolades

 Scott was nominated at the International Emmy Awards for his performance.

 Scott won the International Emmy Award for Best Actor in November 2022.